GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 - **GitHub**: All major project details, documents, files, etc., will be shared in our group repository.
 This ensures the team can access important information while working on the project.
 - **Trello**: Personal tasks will be visible to everyone, organized by person/priority, and moved or discarded upon completion.
 - **MS Teams**: The main point of communication, used for weekly meetings, discussing goals, responsibilities, and new ideas.
-- **MS Teams Recordings**: In case of absence, meeting recordings will be kept so team members can refer back to previous discussions.
+- **MS Teams Recordings**: In case of absence, meeting recordings will be kept so team members can refer to previous discussions.
 - **Outlook**: Initially used to send the original project file and GitHub invites.
 While not the primary contact route, it's a reliable backup if other tools are unavailable.